-FortiClient usually downloads endpoint control configuration elements from the FortiGate or FortiClient EMS after FortiClient connects to the FortiGate or FortiClient EMS.
-When FortiClient connects to FortiGate and/or EMS, it is connecting Telemetry to FortiGate and/or EMS.
+FortiClient usually downloads endpoint control configuration elements from FortiClient EMS after FortiClient connects to FortiClient EMS.
 There are two sections:

-- Endpoint control general attributes.
-These are contained in the <endpoint_control></endpoint_control> XML tags. - Configuration details relating to specific FortiClient services, such as AV, Web Filter, Application Firewall, Vulnerability Scan, and so on.
-These are found in the respective configuration elements of the services affected.
+- The <endpoint control></endpoint control> XML tags contain general endpoint control attributes. - Configuration details relating to specific FortiClient services, such as AV, Web Filter, Application Firewall, Vulnerability Scan, and so on.
+You can find these in the respective configuration elements of the services affected.